crd230/crd230.github.io/syllabus.md

 2. Course project (40%)

 Students will conduct a research project using methods discussed in class on a topic of their choosing.
 A full description of the project can be found in the file final_project_description.pdf located on Canvas.
-There are three main deliverables: (1) Prospectus; (2) Final paper or Policy Brief; and (3) Presentation.
+All students must submit a Prospectus.
+Students have two final project options: (1) StoryMap presentation and a Policy Brief; (2) Final paper and a presentation of any format.
 Students will present their projects during a live Zoom session.
 If you cannot present on that day/time, please let me know, and plan on submitting and uploading on Canvas a pre-recorded presentation.
 See the agenda for the due dates for each of the deliverables.

 <div style="margin-bottom:25px;">